Tokyo prosecutors charge ex-Nissan chairman accused of financial misconduct | CBC News

 Carlos Ghosn, 64, was ousted as chairman of the automaker after his arrest

-Tokyo prosecutors have charged Nissan's former chairman Carlos Ghosn, another executive and the automaker itself for allegedly underreporting income.
+Tokyo prosecutors have charged Nissan, former chairman Carlos Ghosn and another executive for allegedly underreporting income.

+The arrest of an industry icon admired both in Japan and around the world has stunned many and raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.

-The prosecutors added a new set of allegations Monday against Ghosn and Greg Kelly, the other executive, of underreporting another $36 million US for more recent years.
+The prosecutors added a new set of allegations Monday against Ghosn and Greg Kelly, of underreporting another $36 million for more recent years.
 Nissan as a company was not mentioned in the latest allegations.

 The statement said Nissan would work to improve its corporate governance and compliance, "including making accurate disclosures of corporate information."